Your Chances of Getting a Place in the London Marathon

-With so much hype around the event, it is becoming increasingly difficult to get a spot in the marathon, especially if you’re using the ballot system.
-But what exactly are your chances of getting a place in the London Marathon?
+A record number of 457,861 hopefuls applied to take part in next year’s event, but only around 17,500 people will get a ballot space.
+We all know it’s becoming increasingly difficult to get a place, especially if you’re using the ballot system, but what exactly are your chances of getting a place in the London Marathon?
+We’ve analyzed the stats to show you.
 Spoiler alert: the odds get worse every year.

 Let’s take a closer look at the number of entries and successful entries.
 Over the years, the maximum number of ballot entries has been fairly stable: generally around 17,500 runners are able to enter the race this way.
 We calculated odds based on these estimates.